The Toff: Richard Shuttleworth

 Shuttleworth owns the stables at the end of Shoreditch Lane.
 He also acts as Rollison's apprentice in many novels.

-Supporting characters

 William "Bill" Ebbut

 Bill Ebbut is the proprietor of the Blue Dog Gymnasium, in which he trains fighters, and The Sailor's Arms public house.
 Ebbut frequently provides trustworthy men to act as guards or trail suspects.
 In The Toff and the Golden Boy, Ebbut is described as follows: